baskargroup/GRATEv2/README.md

 **GRATEv2** (GRaph-based Analysis of TEM) is an open-source computational framework designed for automated analysis and detection of crystalline structures in High-Resolution Transmission Electron Microscopy (HRTEM) images.
 This tool helps material scientists, chemists, and engineers study the microstructure of conjugated polymers and other materials at the nanoscale.

 ## Key Features
-- **Image Processing-Based Analysis:**
+- **Image Processing-Based Analysis:** 📷
   `main.py` provides a parameterized image processing pipeline to detect and characterize crystals in HRTEM images based on parameters specified in a configuration file located inside `configFiles` directory.
-- **Bayesian Optimization:**
+- **Bayesian Optimization:** 🔍
   `bayesianOpt.py` leverages Bayesian optimization to find the optimal parameters for the image processing algorithm, reducing manual tuning and ensuring reproducibility.
-- **Comprehensive Structural Feature Extraction:**
+- **Comprehensive Structural Feature Extraction:** 🔬
   Extracts crystal properties such as d-spacing, orientation angles, aspect ratios, and intercrystalline correlations.
-- **Batch-Based Incremental Analysis:**
+- **Batch-Based Incremental Analysis:** 🔄
   Integrates Bayesian optimization with iterative parameter updates, guided by a chosen metric (e.g., Intersection over Union) for quantifying detection performance.

 ## Repository Structure
 - **`main.py`**:
   The primary script for analysis.
-Requires a config file to be located inside `configFiles` directory specifying input data directory path, output results directory path, and algorithm parameters.
+Requires a config file to be present inside `configFiles` directory specifying input data directory path, output results directory path, and algorithm parameters.
 Processes HRTEM images and outputs detected crystals with evaluated features.

 - **`bayesianOpt.py`**:
   Performs Bayesian optimization to determine optimal image processing parameters.
 Interacts with `main.py` to evaluate candidate parameters on a training dataset.
 Users can adjust paths, iteration counts (`n_calls`, `n_initial_points`), and even the objective function if desired for custom loss metrics.
+ 💡 **TODO:** Elaborate on the paths to be set by the user.

 - **`requirements.txt`**:
   Lists Python dependencies.
 Use `pip install -r requirements.txt` to set up a consistent environment.